 Recent research reveals important discoveries about the mindset of passengers as they make mobility decisions.
-Yann Leriche, CEO of Transdev North America, recently wrote a white paper summarizing the research on how riders choose between transit and Uber or Lyft.
+Former CEO of Transdev North America, Yann Leriche, wrote a white paper summarizing the research on how riders choose between transit and Uber or Lyft.

 We in transit face a paradox.
 While transit is less expensive than Uber or Lyft, many riders perceive that it “costs too much” in terms of their time, convenience and comfort.
 Our industry can address this and improve the passenger experience at every step to truly make transit more appealing.
 This is our path to reducing ridership declines and being more competitive.